-Elementary school teacher jailed for deadly Wyoming shooting
+Elementary teacher charged for deadly Wyoming shooting

 CHEYENNE, Wyo.
-(AP) - A man is dead and an elementary school teacher in jail after a shooting in Wyoming’s capital city.
+(AP) - A man is dead and an elementary school teacher jailed on a charge of first-degree murder after a shooting in Wyoming’s capital city.

-Deputies arrested 33-year-old Danell Moyte on Saturday for the death of 39-year-old Christopher Garcia, according to the Laramie County Sheriff’s Office.
+Deputies arrested 33-year-old Danell Moyte on Saturday for the death of her boyfriend, 39-year-old Christopher Garcia, according to the Laramie County Sheriff’s Office.

 Deputies arrived at a home in Cheyenne around 2 a.m.
 Saturday to find Garcia with a 9-millimeter gunshot wound, KGAB radio reports.